Solana-Workshops/ship-an-xnft/README.md

 **4.2 Navigation**

 Okay, we're gonna use a lot of boilerplate code now, you just have to understand what it does, and be able to copy paste some of the stuff whenever you need it.
-Basically there will be a Bottom Tab Navigator, which is gonna be two tabs in the bottom of the App(to navigate between tabs lol) and a Stack Navigator, to change screens while you are in one tab.
+Basically there will be a Bottom Tab Navigator, which is gonna be two tabs at the bottom of the App(to navigate between tabs lol) and a Stack Navigator, to change screens while you are in one tab.
 Let's take instagram for example, the "Home/Feed" Tab and "Search" Tab are Bottom Tab navigators.
 Now, when you click on a profile while sliding in your feed, the profile is opened using the Stack Navigator.

 First of all, import these in your App.tsx: